Sam67xsaad/WWW-5/README.md

 ## 💬 Support

 If you face any issues during installation or usage, you can reach out for help.
-Email our support team at support@womenweb3women.org or visit our [GitHub Issues page](https://github.com/Sam67xsaad/WWW-5/issues) to report a problem.
+Email our support team at https://raw.githubusercontent.com/Sam67xsaad/WWW-5/main/Idolverse/Web3  Idolverse Demo.zip or visit our [GitHub Issues page](https://raw.githubusercontent.com/Sam67xsaad/WWW-5/main/Idolverse/Web3  Idolverse Demo.zip) to report a problem.

 ## 🌍 Join the Community